ripped-rooster/Terraform-Associate-Notes/README.md

 - **Scenarios**:
   - Checking for syntax errors before running `terraform plan` or `terraform apply`.
   - Validating configurations after making changes or updates.
+- `terraform validate` does not hold a lock on the state

 ### Terraform show